rnakato/Churros/README.md

 Docker image is available at [DockerHub](https://hub.docker.com/r/rnakato/churros).

 ### 1.1 Docker

-To use docker command, type:
+To use the docker command, type:

+    # Pull docker image
     docker pull rnakato/churros

+    # Container login
+    docker run --rm -it rnakato/churros /bin/bash
+    # Execute a command
     docker run -it --rm rnakato/churros <command>

 ### 1.2 Singularity

-Singularity can also be used to execute the docker image:
+Singularity is the alternative way to use the docker image.
+With this command you can build the singularity file (.sif) of Churros:

     singularity build churros.sif docker://rnakato/churros

+Instead, you can download the CustardPy singularity image from our [Dropbox](https://www.dropbox.com/scl/fo/lptb68dirr9wcncy77wsv/h?rlkey=whhcaxuvxd1cz4fqoeyzy63bf&dl=0) (We use singularity version 3.8.5).

+Then you can run RumBall with the command:

     singularity exec churros.sif <command>

-Singularity mounts the current directory automatically.
-If you access the files in the other directory, mount it by `--bind` option:
+Singularity will automatically mount the current directory.
+If you want to access the files in the other directory, use the `--bind` option, for instance:

     singularity exec --bind /work churros.sif <command>

-This command mounts `/work` directory.
+This command mounts the `/work` directory.

 ## 2. Quickstart